 Seller makes no warranty expressed or implied concerning the use of this product other than that indicated on the label.
-Buyer assumes all risk of use and/or handling of this material when such use and/ or handling is contrary to label instructions.
+To the extent consistant with applicable law, buyer assumes all risk of use and/or handling of this material when such use and/or handling in contrary to label instructions.